 Design for performance

-It’s the number one thing you’ll be working on when you’re trying to improve mobile SEO: performance.
-In this case, performance almost entirely boils down to site speed.
-It’s a given: the faster your site is, the happier your users will be.
-We all know that a site has to load within a couple of seconds or else your visitors will be gone.
-If you combine this with the knowledge that sites are only increasing in size, you know you have your work cut out for you.
+The number one thing you should be focusing on when you’re trying to improve mobile SEO is performance.
+Performance almost entirely boils down to site speed.
+It’s a no-brainer: the faster your site is, the happier your users will be.
+It’s well known that a site has to load within a couple of seconds or your visitors will give up and go elsewhere.
+If you combine this with the fact that sites are only getting bigger, it’s clear you have your work cut out.

 Optimizing performance, however, is a continuous process.
-Your site will never be fast enough because there’s always more to improve.
-And that’s ok.
+Your site will never be fast enough because there’s always more you can improve – and that’s ok.
 By keeping a close watch on how your mobile site is performing, you can immediately jump onto every opportunity to improve it.
 Google loves fast sites, and so do your customers.

 Read more: How to improve your mobile site